Long-Horizon Multi-Robot Rearrangement Planning for Construction Assembly: Demonstrations Results

 \subsubsection{Handover scenario}

-We consider the scenario of the tower again, but this time with 3 KUKA robots on mobile bases instead of the mobile manipulators.
-Since the KUKA arms are unable to reach the top of the tower, we add a tower crane.
-However, the crane is unable reach the pieces on the floor.
-Therefore, \textit{handover} sequences are necessary at the end to place the last 3 parts.
+We consider the scenario of the tower again, but this time with three mobile bases with KUKA-arms on top.
+Manipulation is modeled as gripping-by-touch.
+Since the KUKA-arms are unable to reach the top of the tower, we add a tower crane.
+However, the crane is unable to reach the pieces on the floor.
+Therefore, \textit{handover} sequences are necessary to place the last 3 parts.
 This scenario demonstrates the ability of our framework to handle and coordinate robots with different capabilities and explore various possible task sequences to fulfill a task.
 The resulting schedule, and some frames from the process can be seen in \cref{fig:handover_schedule} and \cref{fig:handover}, respectively.